How We Roast Vietnamese Arabica & Robusta Coffee Beans

 We are proud to be the first and leading specialty Vietnamese coffee brand in the country, exclusively importing single origin arabica and peaberry robusta beans then roasting fresh in Brooklyn, NY!
+Our founder, Sahra Nguyen, is currently the Head Roaster.
+She developed every roast profile of our coffees!
 We focus on 100% real Vietnamese coffee and the powerful flavor packed in the integrity of the beans; we do not add any fillers, flavors, or artificial ingredients to our coffee beans.

 While we roast both arabica and robusta coffee beans, we feel that roasting robusta beans is our specialty since we're one of the few craft (and small-batched) roasters that proudly and transparently roast robusta coffee beans.

 Robusta beans and arabica beans are very different from each other -- in flavor profile, caffeine content, sugar content, fats, density and even shape!
 Robusta beans have 60% less fats and sugars than arabica, and robusta beans have nearly twice as much caffeine content than arabica.
 For this reason, we approach roasting arabica and robusta beans very differently.
-And we always roast the robusta and arabica beans separately first, then blend after.
 This is what gives our signature blend, "Loyalty," so much uniqueness.

 When we first started, we roasted manually on the Probat.
 This process was critical for us to hone our understanding and techniques in roasting our different beans.
 After about a year, we transitioned over to an automatic process, on the Loring -- which basically allows us to have consistent quality control.
 Before we can roast automatically, we have to roast manually on the Loring to essentially "dial in" our unique roast profile.